Transport map unadjusted Langevin algorithms: learning and discretizing perturbed samplers: Transport map unadjusted Langevin algorithm (TMULA)

 In \cite{abdulle2014high}, it is shown that when the discrete-time process is constructed using a discretization of local weak order $p$, then the asymptotic bias is of the form $ e(\phi,h) = -\lambda_p h^p + \mathcal{O}(h^{p+1}),$ where

 $\mathcal{L}$ is the generator of the Langevin process, $A_p$ is a linear operator that depends on the choice of discretization scheme, and $u(y,t)$ solves the Kolmogorov backward equation (KBE) $\partial_t u = \mathcal{L}u$ with initial condition $u(y,0) = \phi(y)$.
 Both TMULA and EMRMLD are weak order $p = 1$ discretization schemes since the latter is a standard Euler-Maruyama discretization, while the former is an EM discretization of the reference Langevin process that is then mapped forward through transport map $T$.
-Using this result, one could show that TMULA is a better discretization scheme for constructing ergodic estimators than EMRMLD by showing that $\lambda_1$ for TMULA is smaller than that of EMRMLD.
-While this is generally difficult to do, we will examine a particular case where the constant $\lambda_1$ can be computed exactly, to illustrate that TMULA often results in a smaller value.
+Using this result, one could show that TMULA is a better discretization scheme for constructing ergodic estimators than EMRMLD by showing that $\lambda_1$ for TMULA is smaller in magnitude than that of EMRMLD.
+While this is generally difficult to do, we will examine a setting where these constants $\lambda_1$ can be computed exactly.
+Later we will apply this analysis to a particular target $\pi$ and observable $\phi$, and show explicitly that TMULA yields a smaller value.